 By coming out and publishing this information the EEOC has provided employers with a refresher of these protections which employees have long been entitled to.
 This recent guidance from the EEOC delineates employees’ rights to be free from discrimination in the workplace based upon their religion.
 A summary of the protection from discrimination based upon religion can be found here and a more detailed question and answer section can be found here.

 Although the EEOC focuses on grooming and dress, this is not the only aspect of an employee’s religious beliefs in the context of their employment that must be accommodated.
-If you believe you are being subjected to discrimination based upon your religious beliefs, don’t hesitate to contact our Ohio religious discrimination lawyer today to discuss your rights to a discrimination free workplace.
+If you believe you are being subjected to discrimination based upon your religious beliefs, don’t hesitate to contact our Ohio religious discrimination lawyers today to discuss your rights to a discrimination free workplace.